|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

-|30 days after approval|
+|Effective:||30 days after approval|

 Chief Human Resource Officer

-Executive Vice President and Provost
+Vice President for Finance and Administration

-|Roderick J. McDavis|
+|Approved by:||Roderick J. McDavis|

-UHR will maintain information online, linked through http://www.ohio.edu/hr/benefits/, that indicates the fair market value under the various common circumstances, and that provides contact information for confirming the fair market value in any particular circumstance.
+UHR will maintain information online, linked through https://www.ohio.edu/hr/benefits/, that indicates the fair market value under the various common circumstances, and that provides contact information for confirming the fair market value in any particular circumstance.

-The domestic partner is eligible for support through the Dual Career Network.
+The domestic partner is eligible for support through the dual career network.